datopian/playbook/guide/README.md

         -   Add ‘Tax Exclusive’ in the *Amounts Are* box on the right hand side
         -   *Item* - Not required
         -   *Description* - Contractor fees for Month Year
-        -   - **NB change in process wef 1st June 2019** You need to enter the number of hours worked as the *Qty* and your effective hourly rate as your Unit price.
+        -   - **Change in process wef 1st June 2019** You need to enter the number of hours worked as the *Qty* and your effective hourly rate as your Unit price.
 Eg if your contractor fee per month is $2,000 and you worked 40 hours for project 1 and 120 hours for project 2 then you would split your contractor as per the example below: